vandres/craft-monitoring-client/README.md

 ## Requirements

-This plugin requires Craft CMS 4.0.0 or later, and PHP 8.0 or later.
+This plugin requires Craft CMS 4.0.0 or later, PHP 8.0 or later and Composer v2 or later.

 ## Installation